tomqingo/tomqingo.github.io/_pages/about.md

 I am also enthusiastic in stock trading, and have achieved about 32.16% profit in the American stock market in the past year.
 Meanwhile, in the Chinese market, I have the 44% profit since 9/24/2024.
 Welcome to see my wechat blog: qingoshare.

-I am seeking for the job in the industry next year.
+I am seeking for the job in the industry.
 Please welcome contact me.